-Why do you need septic safe toilet paper?
+Why do you need septic-safe toilet paper?
 If you have a septic tank — and about 20 percent (1 out of 5) Americans do — then you know that it’s basically an underground container that holds your home’s wastewater.

-Knowing that, it’s easy to see that septic tanks are messy and more delicate than you might have suspected.
+It’s easy to see that septic tanks are messy and more delicate than you might have suspected.
 In fact, putting too much of anything into your septic tank can damage it.
 But one of the most common culprits is loading your septic tank with toilet paper — specifically, the wrong kind of toilet paper.

 Is Toilet Paper The Same As Tissue Paper?

 First, let’s be clear.
 We’re talking about toilet paper, not tissue paper or paper towels.